 The company has invited journalists from around Europe to China’s commercial hub city in the order they may see firsthand this innovative feature of their service during a trip sponsored by expenses paid accommodation expenses.

 This luxurious suite includes a private wardrobe and ottoman to make it feel like you’re inviting your best guest during the trip.
-Imagine arriving at your destination feeling relaxed, knowing that anything from baggage tags to cocktails has been neatly tucked away in one place – ready when you need them.
+Imagine arriving at your destination feeling relaxed, knowing that anything from baggage tags to cocktails has been neatly tucked away in one place – ready when you need free ai images.